ciscorx/smart_device_svr/README.md

        messages received over port 29998 consisting of commands issued to do so via cron scheduling, or via telnet from an opened terminal, or from the send_to_smart_device_svr.lua client.
+       Recognized commands include:
+          0
+	  1
+	  turn off wifi
-       Recognized commands include: `turn off wifi', `in 30 minutes turn wifi on for 2 hours and 30 minutes', `on 2009-11-05 disable wifi for 30 minutes at 3:00 pm', `on mon,tue,wed turn on wifi for 5 hours at 3:00pm' and variations on these themes.
+ 	  in 30 minutes turn wifi on for 2 hours and 30 minutes
+	  on 2009-11-05 disable wifi for 30 minutes at 3:00 pm on mon,tue,wed turn on wifi for 5 hours at 3:00pm and variations on these themes.

      When using telnet, the user is only allowed 30 seconds to type in a command.
-In the case of a two part non-recurring on and off command, if there exists conflicting events in crontab which prevent the command from uninterrupted fulfillment, then those events are commented out in the crontab, effectively placed on hold until the given command can run its course, after which time they are effectively unheld.
+In the case of a two part non-recurring on and off command, if there exists conflicting events in crontab which prevent the command from uninterrupted fulfillment, then those events are commented out in the crontab, effectively placed on hold until the given command can run its course, after which time they are unheld.

      Additionally, at bootup, when the program is started, it assumes that the computer was offline during the last scheduled cron statement relating to turning on or off the device(s), and so, looks at the current users cron table and executes the last